-- Support AEICL business strategy and key objectives. - Provide customers with an experience at least as good or better than an in-house alternative. - Enable AEICL to deliver a service experience to customers at a cost consistent with AEICL's cost objectives/budget/business plan. - Enable AEICL to exercise control over outsourced service providers to ensure that any risks are properly identified, understood and appropriately mitigated. - Enable AEICL to demonstrate as required that its responsibilities as a regulated firm in respect of outsourced activities are being effectively discharged.
+- Support the group's business strategy and key objectives. - Provide customers with an experience at least as good or better than an in-house alternative. - Enable AEICL to deliver a service experience to customers at a cost consistent with AEICL's cost objectives/budget/business plan. - Enable the group to exercise control over outsourced service providers to ensure that any risks are properly identified, understood and appropriately mitigated. - Enable the group to demonstrate as required that its responsibilities as a regulated firm in respect of outsourced activities are being effectively discharged.

-Acasta's outsourcing policy sets out the following:
+The group's outsourcing policy sets out the following: